 The 2012 UNAIDS Report on the Global AIDS Epidemic noted the progress Ethiopia has made in fighting HIV from 2001-2011, when new infections dropped by 90%, the largest drop of any country in Africa (and the second greatest in the world).
 What’s more, the 2011 Ethiopia Demographic and Health Survey reported HIV prevalence at a relatively modest 1.5%.
 However, HIV still represents a significant challenge and threat and much work remains to be done before HIV is eliminated.

 DKT Ethiopia began operations in 1990 with the introduction of Hiwot Trust condoms.
-The program now socially markets condoms (3 brands with eight variants of Sensation), oral contraceptives (3 brands), an injectable contraceptive, an emergency contraceptive, and several other reproductive health and child survival products.
+The program now socially markets condoms (3 brands with eight variants of Sensation), oral contraceptives (3 brands), an injectable contraceptive, an emergency contraceptive and several other reproductive health and child survival products.
 In 2013, it delivered 2,442,890 couple years of protection (CYPs).
-It regularly supplies 32% of Ethiopia’s CYPs and 50% of the condoms.
+It regularly supplies 25% of Ethiopia’s CYPs and 50% of the condoms.
 In December 2013, Studies in Family Planning published an article documenting DKT’s contribution to Ethiopia’s family planning success.